dsogari/doml/packages/core/syntax.md

 [ # header | 3        | 4        ]
 ```

-The exact meaning of a header cell is renderer-dependent.
-Usually, a header in the topmost row is considered a column header; similarly, a header in the leftmost column is considered a row header.
+The exact meaning of a header cell depends on the renderer.
+Typically, a header in the top row is considered a column header; similarly, a header in the leftmost column is considered a row header.
 Column headers take precedence over row headers.

 #### Divisor row

-A row composed solely of dashes (`-`) is called a **divisor** row: it is rendered as a solid line in place of the affected row.
-Tables can have multiple divisor rows (or none at all), and the row itself may consist of a single cell:
+A row composed exclusively of dashes (`-`) is called a **divisor** row: it is rendered as a solid line in place of the affected row.
+Tables can have multiple divisor rows (or none), and the row may itself consist of a single cell:

 ```text
 [ cell | cell ]